View Dennis Mortensen's Obituary on journaltimes.com and share memories

 July 11, 1942 – April 7, 2019

-MOUNT PLEASANT – Dennis G. Mortensen, age 76, passed away peacefully Sunday morning, April 7, 2019 at Ascension All Saints Hospital.
+MOUNT PLEASANT – Dennis Gilbert Mortensen, age 76, passed away peacefully Sunday morning, April 7, 2019 at Ascension All Saints Hospital.

-Services celebrating Denny's life will be held at Draeger-Langendorf Funeral Home on Thursday, April 11, 2019 at 1:00 pm.
+Services celebrating Denny's life will be held at Draeger-Langendorf Funeral Home on Thursday, April 11, 2019 at 1:00 pm with Rev. Stephen E. Jennings officiating.
 A memorial luncheon will follow.
 Visitation will be at the funeral home on Thursday from 11:00 am – 1:00 pm.
 Private interment will take place at West Lawn Memorial Park.

-Please see Wednesday's newspaper or visit the funeral home website for the complete obituary.
+Memorials to the Merrillan Lions Club or Racine Eagles Club have been suggested.

 DRAEGER-LANGENDORF FUNERAL HOME & CREMATORY